 - Represented both defendants and relators in False Claims Act cases valued over $100M

-- Represented clients in a wide range of commercial litigation settings, including cases involving the Fair Labor Standards Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Sherman Antitrust Act, and questions of sovereign immunity for State agencies
+- Represents clients in a wide range of commercial litigation settings, including cases involving the Virginia Consumer Protection Act, the Fair Labor Standards Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Sherman Antitrust Act, and questions of sovereign immunity for State agencies

 - Worked on a Supreme Court amicus brief at the petition for certiorari stage